- Buying & Selling New & Used Cars

 Two Articles Reference Kelley Blue Book Awards for Ownership

-Earlier in 2014 there were two articles published regarding the cars that cost the least to own for the first five years after purchase.
-Both of these articles, from USA Today and Forbes, referred to Kelley Blue Book and the annual ownership awards presented for vehicles in 22 different classes.
-These awards evaluate all different types of costs including rate of deprecation, fuel economy, financing, insurance rates, maintenance costs and repair costs.
-When Kelley Blue Book evaluates all makes and models of cars for these lists and awards they apparently go thoroughly through several details and even look at long-term ownership costs that even include potential out-of-pocket expenses that can occur over the first five years to the owner.
-Even though things like financing and insurance rates and costs can be variable and determined also by the owner’s individual details, the make and model of the car were used to determine averages for the award lists.
+In 2014 two articles were published regarding cars that cost the least to own for the first five years after purchase.
+These two articles in USA Today and Forbes, referred to the Kelley Blue Book annual ownership awards presented for vehicles in 22 different classes for all types of costs including rate of depreciation, fuel economy, financing, insurance rates, maintenance and repair costs.
+When KBB evaluates all makes and models of cars they go thoroughly through several details and even long-term ownership costs including potential out-of-pocket expenses that can occur over the first five years to the owner.
+Even though things like financing and insurance rates can vary by owner, the make and model of the car were used to determine averages for the award lists.
 The top manufacturers for the second year in a row for both luxury and mainstream ownership were Lexus and Mazda.
 Mazda was rated at the top for its premium reliability in low transaction prices and high residual values as well as having low fuel economy and usually low insurance costs.
 Lexus is cited for having among the lowest repair cost among the luxury brands while also having affordable fuel and insurance costs as well.